Table of Contents

 3. Harnessing Contrast for Clarity and Focus

 Contrast guides attention and focal points within SVGs, enhancing readability and establishing visual hierarchy.
-Use high contrast for emphasis and low contrast for elements to direct viewers to essential parts of the image.
+Use high contrast for emphasis and low contrast for background elements to direct viewers to essential parts of the image.

 4. Integrating Gradients for Dimension and Realism